 How secretive is the process?

-Even within the newsroom, very few people know who the Person of the Year or runners-up will be.
+Even within the newsroom, very few people know who the Person of the Year will be.
 The announcement is made publicly before the issue goes to the printers, to make sure no leaks ruin the surprise.

 What’s the deal with the reader’s choice poll?

 While TIME’s editors make the final decision about who is the Person of the Year, the magazine also invites readers to weigh in on who they think has earned the title.
 The online poll is a valuable way to see who the Internet thinks has most affected their lives.
 In early years, before the Internet, readers were invited to weigh in by mail, with their suggestions often filling the letters-to-the-editor page in the weeks before the announcement.